Laws on the Sale, Taxation and Purchase of Tobacco Products: Act 22, Act 27 & Act 28

-Act 135, passed in 2014, extends secondhand smoke protections in workplaces, motor vehicles, public places, on school grounds, and in child care settings.
-The law also took a first step in protecting children from e-cigarette liquid poisonings by requiring child-proof packaging.
+Act 135, passed in 2014, extends secondhand smoke protections in workplaces, motor vehicles, public places, on school grounds and in childcare settings.
+This is especially significant since children are most vulnerable to the harmful effects of secondhand smoke.
+The law also took an important first step to protect children from e-cigarette liquid poisonings by requiring child-proof packaging.

 Clean Indoor Air and Act 108

-Act 108, passed in 2016, further strengthens the state’s Clean Indoor Act and offers more protection for Vermonters, including exposures from e-cigarette secondhand smoke.
+Act 108, passed in 2016, strengthens the state’s Clean Indoor Act, including more protection from exposure to e-cigarette secondhand aerosol.
 Vermont was one of the first states to pass a comprehensive Clean Indoor Air Act that banned lit tobacco products in nearly all common areas of indoor “places of public access.”

-Act 108 enhances the law by restricting the use of e-cigarettes or other vaping devices, defined as tobacco substitutes, wherever smoking is prohibited.
-Vermont is one of the first 10 states to include e-cigarettes in its Clean Indoor Act.
+Act 108 enhances the law by restricting the use of e-cigarettes or other vaping devices, wherever smoking is prohibited, including in most workplaces.